PhD & Master's in Higher Education Graduate Programs in Virginia

 - Higher Education PhD Programs: The PhD in Higher Education Administration is commonly a highly research-oriented academic degree.
 It is designed for individuals preparing for potential careers in basic research or college-level instruction.
-Emphasis may be placed on educational theory, research methodology, basic studies, and in-depth knowledge of education and a chosen field of study.
+Occasionally, emphasis may be placed on educational theory, research methodology, basic studies, and in-depth knowledge of education and a chosen field of study.

-Potential Higher Education Careers
+Potential Higher Education Careers near Virginia

 Common career paths in higher education administration are listed below.